 CoP production by the human gut microbiome is characterized by a particular attribute that impacts its utility as a biomarker of per capita population.
 While the daily variation in intraindividual production is comparatively low, the efficiency with which it is converted from cholesterol seems to depend on the species composition of the microbial consortia in the gut.
-Evidence indicates that the efficiency of its production (conversion) does not span a continuum, but rather displays two to three discrete intervals of conversion efficiency - often loosely categorized as nil, low, and high.
+Evidence indicates that the efficiency of its production (conversion) does not span a continuum, but rather displays two to three discrete intervals of conversion efficiency - often loosely categorized in the literature as nil, low, and high.
 Significantly, these categories usually do not seem to change for an individual, so the overall short-term rate of production across a given population is not altered.

-The fact that the efficiency of inter-individual cholesterol metabolism (from nil to high) is distributed across two or three distinct sub-populations comports with the growing evidence for the existence of gut microbiomes of distinct and stable community compositions - referred to as "enterotypes".
+The fact that the efficiency of inter-individual cholesterol metabolism (from nil to high) is distributed across two or three distinct sub-populations is consistent with the growing evidence for the existence of gut microbiomes of distinct and stable community compositions - referred to as "enterotypes".
 A recent study reveals that the gut microbiome is dominated by abundant species from two phyla - Firmicutes (e.g., Bacilli and Clostria) and Bacteroidetes (e.g., Bacteroides) - with numerous low-abundance species contributing to a significant long-tail distribution, which possibly contribute highly specialized functions.
-The possibility exists that the compositions of gut microbiomes are not distributed over a continuum, but rather exist as discrete entities.
+Like CoP production, the possibility exists that the compositions of gut microbiomes are not distributed over a continuum, but rather exist as discrete entities.
 Three enterotypes may exist, each comprising defined consortia of distinct, co-occurring species.
 Moreover, these enterotypes, while differing in function, appear to resist influence by any number of variables, including composition of diet (especially regarding the intake of phytosterols), nutritional status, gender, age, nationality, or body mass index (BMI) (Arumugam et al., 2011).

 There is no evidence that CoP is produced by a few, particular bacterial species.
 Rather, it seems to result from the combined metabolism of ill-defined consortia whose populations must reach a critical level.
 At least 106 cells/g fresh fecal material may be required, with 108 cells/g required for complete conversion of cholesterol to CoP.
 Those individuals having too few coprostanoligenic bacteria are very inefficient converters and seem to comprise a small but significant percentage of at least some continental populations.
-Frequently cited for the bi- or trimodal population distributions is that roughly 20-25% of various populations studied are "non-converters", where CoP comprises less than a third of their total fecal neutral sterols (Veiga et al., 2005).
+Frequently cited for the bi- or trimodal population distributions is that roughly 20-25% of various populations studied are "nonconverters," where CoP comprises less than a third of their total fecal neutral sterols (Veiga et al., 2005).

-Bacterial conversion seems to occur via two pathways - direct and indirect (via coprostanone as an intermediate) (Gérard, 2010; Gérard et al., 2007).
+Bacterial conversion seems to occur via two pathways - direct (from cholesterol) and indirect (via coprostanone as an intermediate) (Gérard, 2010; Gérard et al., 2007).
 Although esterified CoP conjugates can also be formed, the evidence is conflicted as to whether they compose a significant portion of CoP.
-Regardless, it is believed that they undergo facile hydrolysis and therefore a saponification step may not prove to be important for sewage analysis (Kirchmer, 1971; Rosenfeld, 1964; Rosenfeld and Hellman, 1971).
+Regardless, it is believed that they undergo facile hydrolysis and therefore a saponification step may not prove to be important in analysis of sewage for total CoP (Kirchmer, 1971; Rosenfeld, 1964; Rosenfeld and Hellman, 1971).

 3.2.3.
-Inter- and intra-individual variation in cholesterol-CoP conversion loosely referred to as low- and high-conversion, with an extreme of non-conversion; the distribution of conversion efficiency among a population seems to be a function in part of age and gender and is driven by the composition of the gut microbiome (Benno et al., 2005).
+Inter- and intra-individual variation in cholesterol-CoP conversion

+Variation in CoP excretion within and between individuals comprises two aspects.
+One involves the multi-modal inter-individual distribution of CoP microbial production from cholesterol - loosely referred to as low- and high-conversion, with an extreme of non-conversion; the distribution of conversion efficiency among a population seems to be a function in part of age and gender and is driven by the composition of the gut microbiome (Benno et al., 2005).
 The second involves the intra-individual daily variation (or constancy) in CoP excretion.